Double parton correlations in constituent quark models: Constituent quark model description of double parton distribution functions

 The formal expressions of the wave functions appearing in Eq. (\ref{ikwf}), yielding the IK model, can be found in Ref. \cite{mmg,ik2}, given in terms of the following sets of conjugated intrinsic coordinates

-There are many good reasons to use the IK model to estimate DPCs.
+There are many good reasons to use the IK model to estimate { dPDFs}.
 First of all, the IK is a typical CQM, successful in reproducing the low energy properties of the nucleon, such as the spectrum and the electromagnetic form factors at small momentum transfer \cite{ik,mmg}.
 In studies of DIS phenomenology, IK based model calculations were able to describe the gross features of PDFs \cite{trvlc,h1}, generalized parton distributions (GPDs) \cite{vlc_pg} and transverse momentum dependent parton distributions (TMDs) \cite{siv_bm}.

-From now on, for the sake of definiteness, we will consider $q_1=q_2=u$, i.e., correlations between the two quark $u$ in the proton.
-In this case, the normalization of the dPDF, defined according to Eqs. (\ref{q1q2}) - (\ref{su6}), is found to be
+From now on, for the sake of definiteness, { we will consider $q_1=u_1$, $q_2=u_2$, i.e., the correlations between a quark $u$ with longitudinal momentum fraction $x_1$ and the other quark $u$ with longitudinal momentum $x_2$.
+Since this situation cannot be distinguished from that in which the momenta are exchanged between the two $u$ quarks, we will actually show and discuss our results for the distribution